srsholmes/github-api-test/README.md

 I changed the theme to light as the dark theme is not a true representation of the App I have made.

 ## Lint / Stylelint rules
 I enabled console logs for debugging, with a warning.
-This can be detected in a pre-commit hook or on CI.
+This can be detected in a pre-commit hook or on CI to prevent leaking into develop / master branches.

-I kept the other lint rules the same, but feel like there should a discussion regarding some of them.
+I kept the other lint rules the same, but I would definitely feel like there should a discussion regarding some of them in order to keep code quality high and developers sane.